seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     corresponds to the notion of the '``static``' keyword in C.
 ``available_externally``
-    Globals with "``available_externally``" linkage are never emitted into the object file corresponding to the LLVM module.
+    Globals with "``available_externally``" linkage are never emitted into the object file corresponding to the LLVM37 module.
 They exist to allow inlining and other optimizations to take place given knowledge of the definition of the global, which is known to be somewhere outside the module.
 Globals with ``available_externally`` linkage